 Baby lettuce is harvested at Greyfield Inn (and headed for the dinner menu) on Cumberland Island in Georgia.
 See more at Greyfield Gardens: A Chef’s Dream on a Remote Georgia Island.

-Keep It Alive:
+Keep It Alive

-- Prefers moist, well-drained soil.
+- Lettuces prefer moist, well-drained soil.

-- Bolts quickly in hot weather.
+- Beware, lettuce bolts quickly in hot weather.

 Lettuce seeds don’t germinate well after the temperature reaches 80 degrees, but luckily they don’t need light to germinate; start them in a cool, shady spot or in a cold frame.
 Plant in early spring, and keep planting in small amounts every seven to 10 days until midsummer for a steady supply.